Chart Library: Building Birst's Visualization System from Scratch

 Extending into Infor.
 Later in my tenure, Birst's charts were adapted into Infor's broader chart builder, which meant redesigning the configuration flows to fit a different product context while preserving what made them powerful in Birst.

-Step 6 - Specify the render math: The final step was crossing into formula territory, which I'll get into in the next section.
+Step 7: Specify the render formulas.
+The final step, once limits were known and elements were placed, was finalizing the spacing ratios and element sizing formulas with engineering, which I'll get into in the next section.

 Working with engineering: the math of a chart